-It's also one of the cheapest for large portfolios but lags behind some fixed-fee brokers (see below).
+It's also fairly cheap for those with large portfolios, but lags behind some fixed-fee brokers (see below).

 Who is AJ Bell expensive for?

-AJ Bell Youinvest is competitive on charges for those with larger portfolios, but the bigger your pot, the more likely you will be better off with a fixed fee broker such as Interactive Investor, Halifax Share Dealing or The Share Centre.
+AJ Bell Youinvest is competitive on charges for those with larger portfolios, but the bigger your pot, the more likely you will be better off with a fixed-fee broker such as Interactive Investor or Halifax Share Dealing.

 What accounts and services does AJ Bell offer?

-The information below gives an at-glance view of the key things that the accounts and services AJ Bell offers.
+The information below gives an at-a-glance view of the accounts and services AJ Bell offer.